How to Dry Citrus Slices to Enjoy Year-Round

 Directions

 Wash the citrus and remove any dirt, wax or spray.
 Dry thoroughly.
-If you intend to cook or eat the dried citrus, opt for organic fruit versus conventionally grown.
+If you intend to cook or eat the dried citrus, you may want to opt for organic fruit versus conventionally grown.

 Subscribe now

-Trim off ends of fruit and slice fruit into 1/8- to 1/4-inch slices and remove seeds.
+Trim off the ends of the fruit and slice it into 1/8- to 1/4-inch slices and remove seeds.

-Lay fruit on dehydrator tray in a single layer (or a parchment paper lined baking sheet if using oven), leaving space between each slice so that they are not touching.
-Dry at 135 degrees F if using a food dehydrator and at 175 to 200 degrees F (depending on how low your oven will go) if using an oven.
+Lay fruit on a dehydrator tray in a single layer (or a parchment paper lined baking sheet if using an oven), leaving space between each slice so they are not touching.
+Dry at 135°F if using a food dehydrator and at 175 to 200°F (depending on how low your oven will go) if using an oven.

-A food dehydrator will take six to eight hours to dry, maybe longer if humid in your home.
+A food dehydrator will take six to eight hours to dry, maybe longer if it’s humid in your home.
 An oven will take three to four hours.
-It is recommended to check on the slices periodically and to even turn them occasionally though the drying process to help them along.
+It is recommended to check on the slices periodically and to even turn them occasionally through the drying process to help them along.

 Once the citrus is dried fully, it will have no signs of moisture.
 The skin should be tough and crisp.
 The colors will have intensified.